 High level Insights A calm, intimate and considered hui.
 A lot of Rangatahi attended the hui and wanted to learn and better understand each stage and their processes.
 Number of Attendees 28 participants over 18yrs Taumata o te Ra Raniera Whiu, Shane Witehira Hui Facilitator Lynette Te Tai (Ngati Kuta Hapu Trustee) Presenter Dean Clendon (Te Whakaaetanga Trustee) General Observations Rangimarie is the best description for this hui.
 There was a special wairua in the room and although it was easter weekend, people stayed on long after the hui to reconnect over kai.
 Questions Asked Are we able to enable our rangatahi to vote, as we are a sovereign nation, so that they are comfortable with the voting process?
 Do you share your data with those who have voted already.
 Is it possible for the hapu to provide data of who has voted already?
-Where does Takutai sit regarding claims around fisheries?
-Is that a breach to our hapu rangatiratanga?
-How many more mandating hui are there?
-Do we have to rush through this process?
-Can we take a slower process in the next stage? o out we take a sterior process in the next stage.
-Expectations/Statements O I feel sorry for the hapu.
+Is there a threshold that voting registrations need to meet?
+Where does Toky to init regarding slaims around fisheries?
+Is that a Where does Takutai sit regarding claims around fisheries?
+Is that a breach to our hand rengetiratings? breach to our hapu rangatiratanga?
+O How many more mandating hui are there? o Can we take a slower process in the next stage?
+Expectations/Statements I feel sorry for the hapu.
 Initially we had all agreed to do this together.
 But there is so much division now.
 I can only change what I do, and hopefully other people will look at things the same way.
 I remember what it was like before there was raru.
 We would all work together.
 Challenges Hui logistics - It was Easter Weekend and quite a few whanau from Whangarei had gone away for the weekend.
 Objections - There were no objections tabled on the day.
-Learnings Our rangatahi do want to understand the work being done and they do want to be involved. o The prospect of treaty claims comes across as a highly political realm which can be off-putting for some of our rangatahi.
+Learnings Our rangatahi do want to understand the work being done and they do want to be involved.
+The prospect of treaty claims comes across as a highly political realm which can be off-putting for some of our rangatahi.
 Rangatahi want to engage in hapu affairs now and want to be empowered through tikanga to achieve that.
 Kaumatua want everyone to move together, and they want to lead our hapu without constant opposition.
 Follow up Actions There were no specific actions to follow up but there is a need to consider how to enable rangatahi to engage in the conversation and actively participate.
 Rangatahi don't always feel they can speak up during hapu hui.
 Include ability for whanau to join all hui by including zoom at every kanohi hui going forward (completed) Closing Comments Whanau came to the hui who we don't often see or hear from, this was amazing.
 It was a peaceful atmosphere from start to finish and everyone stayed on well after the presentation, sharing kai and catching up.